Privately Connecting Mobility to Infectious Diseases via Applied Cryptography: Introduction

-Until a few years ago, researchers had to rely on static data -- relative distance and population distribution -- to model human mobility, which was then combined with a transmission model of a particular disease resulting in an epidemiological model.
-This model was then used to improve the understanding of the geographical spread of epidemics.
+Until a few years ago, researchers had to rely on general data, such as relative distance and population distribution, to model human mobility.
+This model was then combined with a transmission model of a particular disease into an epidemiological model, which was then used to improve the understanding of the geographical spread of epidemics.
 Mobile phones and their location data have the unique potential to improve these epidemiological models further.
-Indeed, recent work~\cite{wesolowski2012quantifying} has been showing that substituting the static mobility data with mobile phone data leads to significantly more accurate models.
+Indeed, recent work~\cite{wesolowski2012quantifying} has shown that substituting this inaccurate mobility data with mobile phone data leads to significantly more accurate models.
 Integrating such up-to-date mobility patterns allowed them to identify hotspots with a higher risk of contamination, enabling policymakers to apply focused measures.

-While prior studies have exclusively relied on a mobile network operator's subscribers' aggregated data, it may be preferable to contemplate aggregated mobility data of infected individuals only.
-Indeed, a cholera study~\cite{finger2016mobile} observed that although their model has high accuracy, it performs less well when the cumulative incidence is low.
+While prior studies have exclusively relied on aggregated data of all mobile network operator's subscribers' it may be preferable to contemplate aggregated mobility data of infected individuals only.
+Indeed, a cholera study~\cite{finger2016mobile} observed that although their model succeeded in showing that some mass gatherings had major influences in the course of the epidemic, it performed less well when the cumulative incidence is low.
 They speculated that demographic stochasticity could be one reason for the bad performance of their model.
 In other words, the infected individuals' mobility pattern may not be precisely reflected by the population's mobility if the prevalence is low.
-In order to mitigate this problem, we propose the usage of infected individuals' mobile phone data, which should lead to an improvement in the predictive capabilities of epidemiological models, especially in highly dynamic situations.
+To mitigate this problem, we propose the usage of infected individuals' mobile phone data, which should lead to an improvement in the predictive capabilities of epidemiological models, especially in highly dynamic situations.